chron/hashbot/GOALS.md

 Deploy and debug on Heroku.

-Try a few new technologies:
+The stack:
+ * Ruby 2.3.1
- * Sinatra
+ * Sinatra on Puma
- * DataMapper
+ * DataMapper on Postgres
+ * The Slack API

 # ROADMAP